Getting started

 Complete Coach Feedback after the session

 Rate each present athlete across the five categories.
-Add specific development notes if you want to.
-Tap the Coach Feedback tab on the event dashboard to begin.
+Tap Coach Feedback on the event dashboard to begin.
+Add development notes if you want to.

 4